Delizald/study-notes/azure/AZ-204/Notes for AZ-204 test/Develop message-based solutions/Discover Azure message queues.md

 Some high-level differences are highlighted in the following table.

-SERVICE BUS TIERS
+SERVICE BUS TIERS:

 Premium
-High throughput
+- High throughput
-Predictable performance
+- Predictable performance
-Fixed pricing
+- Fixed pricing
-Ability to scale workload up and down
+- Ability to scale workload up and down
-Message size up to 1 MB.
+- Message size up to 1 MB.
 Support for message payloads up to 100 MB currently exists in preview.

-Standard
+Standard:

-Variable throughput
+- Variable throughput
-Variable latency
+- Variable latency
-Pay as you go variable pricing
+- Pay as you go variable pricing
-Message size up to 256 KB
+- Message size up to 256 KB

 ## Advanced features
 - `Message sessions`	To create a first-in, first-out (FIFO) guarantee in Service Bus, use sessions.
 Message sessions enable exclusive, ordered handling of unbounded sequences of related messages.